-These are stressful times and one way of coping is indulging in fast food and other sugary and processed meals.
+These are stressful times and one way to cope is to indulge in fastfood and other sugary and processed meals.
 Even if these businesses implement strict hygiene requirements and offer “contact-less” options, you’ll be more at ease if you know what exactly goes into your food and how it was prepared.
 In addition, preparing your own food helps you to save a few more critical bucks.

 Safe food is healthy food.
 To minimize contamination and risk of foodborne illnesses, proper hygiene practices and sanitizing protocols are a must.

 For optimal health, adopting and maintaining an active lifestyle is necessary.
-However, self-quarantine may result in more sedentary behavior, and low levels of physical activity.
+However, self-quarantine may result in more sedentary behavior and low levels of physical activity.
 The key is to keep your blood pumping.
 If you’re working at home, make sure to take short breaks in between to stand up and stretch, allotting a few minutes to walk around the house.
-Doinf simple home chores helps, too.
+Doing simple home chores helps, too.